ccswbs/snowdrop/site/content/docs/5.1/customize/color.md

 ---
 layout: docs
 title: Color
-description: Bootstrap is supported by an extensive color system that themes our styles and components.
+description: Snowdrop is supported by an extensive color system that themes our styles and components.
 This enables more comprehensive customization and extension for any project.
 group: customize
 toc: true
 ---

 ## Theme colors

-We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Bootstrap's `scss/_variables.scss` file.
+We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Snowdrop's `scss/_variables.scss` file.

 <div class="row">
   {{< theme-colors.inline >}}